kibook/s1kd-tools/tools/s1kd-instance/README.md

 Set the originator of the instance.
 When this option is specified, the code "`S1KDI`" and the name "`s1kd-instance tool`" are used by default to identify that the instance was produced by this tool.
 A different code and name can be specified with the -G option.

 -I &lt;date&gt;
 Set the issue date of the instance.
 By default, the issue date is taken from the source.
+If - is given for &lt;date&gt;, the current date will be used.

 -i &lt;infoName&gt;
 Give the data module instance a different infoName.